jakie smary do gumy

 • Safety: Non-toxic and safe for health.

-• Food Compatibility: Can be used in places where food contact is possible.
+• Food compatibility: Can be used in areas where there is a possibility of contact with food.

-• Water and moisture resistant, often used as anti-corrosion lubricants
+• Resistance to water and moisture, often used as anti-corrosion lubricants

-• Seals and O-rings in the aviation and space industry
+• Seals and O-rings in the Aerospace Industry

 • Rubber elements in food packaging machines